Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy

-In this paper, we close that gap.
-We show that applying the unadjusted Langevin algorithm to the modern Hopfield energy yields a \emph{stochastic attention} update: a single iteration comprising a contraction toward the origin, a softmax attention pull toward stored memories, and an isotropic Gaussian perturbation whose magnitude is governed by the temperature.
-The inverse temperature $\beta$ interpolates continuously between exact retrieval ($\beta\to\infty$) and open-ended exploration ($\beta\to 0$), providing a principled generation mechanism that requires no learned score network, no training loop, and no contrastive objective.
-Because the gradient of the Hopfield energy is exactly the identity minus the attention map, every step of the sampler is computed by the same primitive operations as a standard attention head.
-In particular, $\mathbf{X}$ can be the key matrix of any pretrained attention layer, making stochastic attention a zero-shot stochastic decoding layer.
-When the attention head uses learned $Q$, $K$, $V$ projections operating on hidden states rather than raw patterns, the connection requires projecting through these learned transformations; we leave this extension, along with applications to retrieval-augmented generation and in-context learning, to future work.
+In this paper, we show that applying the unadjusted Langevin algorithm to the modern Hopfield energy yields a \emph{stochastic attention} (SA) update: a contraction toward the origin, a softmax attention pull toward stored memories, and an isotropic Gaussian perturbation governed by a temperature parameter.
+The inverse temperature $\beta$ interpolates between exact retrieval ($\beta\to\infty$) and open-ended generation ($\beta\to 0$), requiring no learned score network, no training loop, and no contrastive objective.
+Because the Hopfield energy gradient is exactly the identity minus the attention map, every step costs the same as a single attention head; in particular, $\mathbf{X}$ can be the key matrix of any pretrained attention layer, making stochastic attention a zero-shot stochastic decoding layer that requires no retraining.